bbc/newslabs-docs/docs/Triplestore.md

 ## REST API Endpoints
 **NOTE: All request parameters must be URLEncoded**

+Examples for all of these can be found in the Postman collection referenced above.

 ### 1. GET a concept from the knowledge base
 ##### Gets a concept from the knowledge base, and the most recent creative works tagged with it.